Associate in Applied Science DegreeDownload PDF

 This course includes the theory and use of hydraulic, pneumatic, and electrical devices to activate and regulate the displacement and position of machine components, basic energy principles applied to mechanical and electrical systems, relay ladder logic, and motor circuits.
 Prerequisite: MA106 Technical Mathematics 2 or higher level mathematics course containing algebra.

 This course covers the processing and performance of engineering materials as well as their physical and chemical properties.
 Topics include the chemistry of metals, plastics, and ceramics.
 Phase diagrams, heat treatment of metals, and micrographs are studied in the laboratory.
-Prerequisite: MA121 Fundamentals of College Mathematics and either CH131 College Chemistry or CH141 General Chemistry 1, and MT230 Strength of Materials: Mechanical or ES261 Mechanics of Materials.
+Prerequisite: MA121 Fundamentals of College Mathematics AND either CH131 College Chemistry or CH141 General Chemistry 1 or PH151 General Physics 1, AND MT230 Strength of Materials: Mechanical or ES261 Mechanics of Materials.

 This course covers the fundamental topics and applications of fluid mechanics.
 Topics include fluid properties, fluid statics, conservation of energy and mass, pipe and duct flow, pumps, and measurement of fluid properties and states.
 An introduction to heat transfer is included, applying theory to thermal and hydraulic systems.
 Prerequisite: MA121 Fundamentals of College Mathematics or a higher level mathematics course which includes trigonometry, or permission of the Dean for Mathematics, Engineering, Physical Sciences, and Applied Technology.